Education in the Arts

 Youth Art Month

 AiM has exhibited student's work during the month of March for National Youth Art Month.
-These exhibitions have featured works from Claude Thompson Elementary School, Foxcroft, Middleburg Community Charter, Banneker Elementary and Middleburg Montessori.
+These exhibitions have featured works from Claude Thompson Elementary School, Foxcroft, Middleburg Community Charter School, Banneker Elementary School, Wakefield School and Middleburg Montessori.
 All proceeds from the sales of students' work are donated back to the schools.

 Local School Art Programs Celebrate Youth Art Month with Special Exhibit